 The purpose of these reports is to improve your writing.
 Language preference is also included in the free subscription.
 You can easily switch between different versions of English, such as British English, Canadian English, Australian English, and American English.
 The language preference allows for changes such as color and color and realize and realize.

-The premium version of Grammarly includes everything in the free version and more.
-The premium version checks for plagiarism.
+The Grammarly Premium version includes everything in the free version and more.
+Grammarly premium checks for plagiarism.
 The plagiarism checker is suitable for students and writers who want to be sure their writing isn’t stolen content.
-Also available with the premium version is vocabulary enhancement.
+Also available with Grammarly premium is vocabulary enhancement.
 This feature looks for synonyms for overused and repetitive words.
 It will help expand the writer’s vocabulary.

-Whether you decide to pay for the premium version or stick with the free version, students will be happy with Grammarly’s thorough checks that come with tips and suggestions.
+Whether you decide to pay for Grammarly premium or stick with the free version, students will be happy with Grammarly’s thorough checks that come with tips and suggestions.

 Why Should Students Use Grammarly?